hastearcade/haste-sdk/README.md

 ## Overview

-The haste-sdk is not ready for production use yet.
-This document is subject to change.

 This readme is intended for developers looking to utilize the Haste ecosystem to build a game on the Haste Arcade.
 If you are a developer looking to contribute to the Haste ecosystem please see [Contributing](#contributing).

 The haste-sdk repository is a monorepo that contains the tooling required to create games quickly and easily for the [Haste Arcade](https://hastearcade.com/).
 Additionally it includes a sample game to provide a comprehensive example of how the Haste SDK can be used to apply the concept of Instant Leaderboard Payout (ILP).